cbilson/ib-re-actor/README.md

 For example, let's say we want 1 second bars for an entire day for DOW minis.
 2000 seconds is about 33 minutes.
-YMZ2 trades almost all day, but let's say we want to start when it get's liquid all the way until the next time it stops trading:
+YMZ2 trades almost all day, but let's say we want to start when it gets liquid all the way until the next time it stops trading:

 ```clojure